 Exactly.
 Even if it's hidden, I "know."

 So how do you not interfere?
 Look at that.
-Can you really sit with it and investigate that knowing?
-Not just a quick, "Okay, I think I know," but really sit with it and examine the nature of that belief: why it's there, what its purpose is.
+You can't simply sit with it and glance at that knowing casually, thinking, "Okay, I think I know."
+Really sit with it.
+Investigate it.
+Understand the nature of that belief: why it's there and what its purpose is.
 We believe things for a reason.
 There's a motive, a personal interest behind them.